axelleferriere/axelleferriere.github.io/_pages/about.md

 [Fiscal Management of Aggregate Demand: The Effectiveness of Labor Tax Credits](/files/FN_IMF_202504.pdf), with G. Navarro, July 2025, accepted at _IMF Economic Review_

-[Optimal Redistribution: Rising Inequality vs. Rising Living Standards](/files/FGS_202505.pdf), with P. Grübener and D. Sachs, May 2025
+[Optimal Redistribution: Rising Inequality vs. Rising Living Standards](/files/FGS_202505.pdf), with P. Grübener and D. Sachs, July 2025, R&R at _Journal of Political Economy_

 Escaping the Losses from Trade: The Impact of Heterogeneity and Skill Acquisition, with G. Navarro and R. Reyes-Heroles